Managing Working Capital and Liquidity

 Aggressive Working Capital Approach

-In an aggressive strategy, a company aims to limit surplus cash, receivables, and inventory relative to sales and leans more towards short-term financing to cater to both fluctuating and constant working capital requirements.
+In an aggressive strategy, a company aims to limit surplus cash, receivables, and inventory relative to sales and leans more towards short-term financing to cater to fluctuating and constant working capital requirements.

 Intuitively, by allocating fewer dedicated resources to current assets, the company trades off short-term financial flexibility for increased investor returns.